 Having played many cinema organs and given numerous concerts in the southeast and London as a child, (including the ILOMS Christie, Diss Wurlitzer and the Gaumont State Kilburn where he performed alongside Robin Richmond), Andy's focus moved more towards composing than performing.
 He was also becoming very interested in electronics and recording, (he turned his dad's front room into an electronic music studio with synthesizers, tape loops, an array of speakers and the linking together of two organs to make a 4-manual console!).
 He turned down a scholarship to the RCM and went on to study for a degree in Music and Electronics at Keele University.
 Andy continued his studies on classical organ as well as performing summer seasons in various hotels, clubs, pubs and holiday parks to earn money when he was a schoolboy and student.
 This included many seasons at the Seawick Holiday Lido Clacton, where he had the opportunity to accompany famous visiting pop acts such as the Three Degrees.

 After graduating he started composing music for TV and Film and his internationally successful career as a composer really took off in 1984.
 Since then Andy has had very little time to persue his first love of performing although he has always kept a keen interest in organs.
 He has composed numerous TV and film tracks using both electronics and pipes as well as being broadcast on The Organist Entertains and playing classical organ music such as the Widor Toccata at a number of weddings!
-Now in 2014 Andy is celebrating 50 years of playing and is looking forward to a return to giving a few organ concerts when time permits!
 His classical training, vast experience of composing, arranging and conducting many of the major UK orchestras, working with the world's finest musicians, a great knowledge of film and TV scoring coupled with years of experience of Jazz and improvisation give Andy a unique insight as a performer.
 His programmes include arrangements and improvisations on standards, Light Music, themes from the classics, musicals and film, The Great American Songbook and of course a few of his own well known compositions from some of the UK's best loved advertisements and long running TV series.

 Andy is much in demand around the world for his compositional work, particularly in the US.
-Recently his music has featured on major productions such as Boardwalk Empire, Whoopie Goldberg's directorial debut film "Moms" Mabley and the massive Nike Tomorrow Starts Now ad campaign.
+Recently his music has featured on major productions such as Boardwalk Empire, Whoopie Goldberg's film "Moms" Mabley, Ab Fab The Movie, Supernatural and also worldwide ad campaigns such as Nike, Barbie and Mon Guerlain.
 His trailer to the Terrence Malick film 'To The Wonder' was a finalist in the Music and Sound Awards 2014 at The Troxy.
-He is currently working on his 70th Album for his publisher De Wolfe Music which is to be a selection of organ music including Classical Pipe, Theatre and Electronics.
-He is also enthusiastic educator and supporter of organ and restoration projects.
+He has composed and recorded over 80 albums for his publisher De Wolfe Music.
+He is also an enthusiastic educator and supporter of organ and restoration projects.
 He gives illustrated lectures/workshops/demonstrations to schools and Universities on aspects of film and TV music including cinema organ whenever time permits.
 Please contact him if you are interested in a talk or for fundraising/charity work.

-A podcast of Andy's recent interview on BBC Radio Surrey is available here
+A podcast of Andy's interview on BBC Radio Surrey is available here

 A small selection of Andy's music for TV and film is available to listen to free here

 'On a personal note I would like to add that I have been really taken with how helpful and friendly the organ world has been.
-Since my first expression of a desire to get back to performing just a few weeks ago I have been offered a great deal of support.
-From old aquaintances such as Keith Beckingham, Len Rawle (thanks for the Woking photo Len!) and Nigel Ogden (who put me in touch with OrganFax), through to more recent ones such as Richard Hills, Michael Wooldridge, Bernard Tilley, Grant Pilcher, Wayne Ivany and Marie at OrganFax.
+Since my first expression of a desire to get back to performing I have been offered a great deal of support.
+From old aquaintances such as Keith Beckingham, Len Rawle and Nigel Ogden, through to more recent ones such as Richard Hills, Michael Wooldridge, Bernard Tilley, Grant Pilcher, Wayne Ivany and Marie at OrganFax.
 Thank you for all your advice and help!'